mr-karan/website/content/posts/home-server-updates.md

 ```

 Yes, it's quite insane.
 Also, I've not been able to figure out how to stop `NetworkManager` from changing my `/etc/resolv.conf` so I rely on a hack (documented in [Arch official docs](https://wiki.archlinux.org/index.php/Domain_name_resolution#Overwriting_of_/etc/resolv.conf)), to `lock` the file so any process cannot modify it.
 Quirky, but works!

+### Storage

+Unfortunately, I don't have any external HDD/SSD so I am postponing running any stateful workloads till I get one soon (whenever lockdown gets over in my area).
+I plan to deploy an NFS server so I can run stateful workloads across any node and have redundancy in form of cloud backups.
+I've also heard cool things about [Longhorn](https://github.com/longhorn/longhorn) but unfortunately, it doesn't have [ARM support](https://github.com/longhorn/longhorn/issues/6).

 ## Final Thoughts